GreenLantern16/vault-enterprise-install-guide/README.md

 ```

 ### Generate a LetsEncrypt TLS Certificate
+NOTE: If you already have your certificate, fullchain and privkey files from a previous build, you can reuse them as long as the cert has not expired.
+Or if a customer wants to provide their own TLS certs that's also fine, just make sure the names of the files match the configuration in tls.tf.

 For this step you'll need a domain name that you can add records to.
 For the purposes of this tutorial we'll use **vaultdemo.net** as an example.
 You must be either a domain administrator and able to receive admin emails about the domain or able to add records to the DNS files.
 This is what allows LetsEncrypt to validate your domain ownership.

 If you don't have it yet install the certbot command line tool: